Contract for difference

 In finance, a contract for difference (CFD) is a financial agreement between two parties, commonly referred to as the "buyer" and the "seller."
-The contract stipulates that the buyer will pay the seller the difference between the current value of an asset and its value at the time the contract was initiated.
+The contract stipulates that the buyer will pay the seller the difference between the value of an asset at the time the contract was initiated and the current value of the asset.
 If the asset's price increases from the opening to the closing of the contract, the seller compensates the buyer for the increase, which constitutes the buyer's profit.
 Conversely, if the asset's price decreases, the buyer compensates the seller, resulting in a profit for the seller.
+Because no ownership of the underlying asset is transferred, CFDs allow market participants to speculate on price movements without buying or selling the asset itself.

 History

 Invention

 Developed in Britain in 1974 as a way to leverage gold, modern CFDs have been trading widely since the early 1990s.
 CFDs were originally developed as a type of equity swap that was traded on margin.
 The invention of the CFD is widely credited to Brian Keelan and Jon Wood, both of UBS Warburg, during their Trafalgar House deal in the early 1990s.